Kailash108/Securing-Strings/README.md

 I have named them like BasiEncrypt and BasiDecrypt.
 <h1>Installation</h1>
-1. Install Python 3.x or latest version on your computer
+1. Install Python 3.x or latest version on your computer.<br>
-2. (Optional)You can also set up and IDE for Python or can use the official python.org interpreter.
+2. (Optional)You can also set up and IDE for Python or can use the official python.org interpreter.<br>
-3. Copy-Paste the code  or download the repository and run that with your IDE or Interpreter.
+3. Copy-Paste the code  or download the repository and run that with your IDE or Interpreter.<br>
 <h1>How it works??</h1>

 <h4>Encryption(BasiEncrypt):</h4>